davidballester/a-dirty-trail-webapp/public/narrations/the_stagecoach/upstairs/dead.md

 The shot was deafening. {{playerName}} stumbled and looked at her blouse, suddenly covered in red.

-"This ain't going to be easy to clean up," she said, then she fell downstairs.
+"This ain't going to be easy to clean up," she said, then fell downstairs.

 {{#if-has-flag "covenantJohnNo"}}
 "That nosy little mouse," the man said, and he and the old woman chuckled.